solj/pyhostdb/README.txt

 New features:
 -- mkzones now has "-o" option to specify output directory (Thanks Tim Bell and Geoff Crompton of Trinity College, The University of Melbourne)
+-- bin/checkrootcache now uses "wget" instead of "ftp".
+(Thanks Geoff Crompton of Trinity College, The University of Melbourne)

 TODO / Wishlist: